 Divorce records are files of all documents generated during a divorce or annulment of marriage.
 Divorce is the termination of the marital agreement between a couple to end their relationship as husband and wife legally.
 When a divorce occurs, the court preserves a complete record of the process, including all documents relating to the separation of the involved parties.
+Typically, a divorce is initiated when divorce papers are served to the defendant.
+Consequently, a hearing is scheduled and when the divorce is granted, a divorce decree is issued if the separation is granted.
+The records generated during the judicial process are all known as divorce records.
 Divorce records, also referred to as dissolution of marriage records, typically contain:

 - The reasons for the divorce